postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 d)the particulars enabling identification of the firearm of category A, B or C;

-e)the particulars enabling identification of the ammunition (type, manufacturer&#39;s trademark, calibre, and amount);
+e)the particulars enabling identification of the ammunition (type, manufacturer's trademark, calibre, and amount);

 f)data concerning the type and amount of smokeless powder or black powder;